Fun Fire Pit Swing Set: Practical 11-Step Project

 • You will also need to rent a 2-man power auger and an 8 or 10-inch auger bit with an extension.
 Ask a friend to help with the auger.
 I used a 1 man auger and it practically killed me.
 Not recommended.

-You will want to start with a level area that is maybe 5 feet larger than the structure you intend to build in every direction, or about 25 feet across if you stay close to the dimensions here.
+You will want to start your fire pit swing set with a level area that is maybe 5 feet larger than the structure you intend to build in every direction, or about 25 feet across if you stay close to the dimensions here.
 If it isn’t perfectly level, that is OK, but you will want to level it AFTER you build the structure.
 It makes no sense to level first only to have to dig deeper holes for the posts.
 If possible pick a spot that gets shade for much of the day but it cannot have tree branches directly overhead.

 Continued on page 2…